Commercial Lease: Setting and Revising Rent

 New review requests can be filed every 3 years.

-The period runs from the moment when the previously revised rent has applied.
+The period runs from the moment when the previously revised rent is applied.

 To calculate the revised rent, the current benchmark must be taken into account on the date of the last revision.